MicrosoftDocs/OfficeDocs-SharePoint/migration/new-and-improved-features-in-the-sharepoint-migration-tool.md

 - View the migration progress by clicking on the name link.
 - Use the buttons on the toolbar to start, stop, delete, and edit a migration.

-When you start a migration by either selecting the add new migration button or from the migration list page, SPMT launches a migration progress page where you can watch the status changes.
+When you start a migration, SPMT launches a migration progress page where you can watch the status changes.
 Unlike previous releases, you don’t have to wait for the migration to be completed.
 You can just dismiss the page by clicking “Back to list” and work on other tasks in the tool.

 Once the migration is completed or failed, you receive a toast message showing the status.
 The “See details” link brings you back to the progress page where includes details of the migration.